Skip to main content

 1. New GL Accounts Not Mapped to Recovery Pools

-When your accounting team adds a new expense account mid-year — say, a new security contract — it may not automatically flow into your property management system's CAM recovery pool.
+When your accounting team adds a new expense account mid-year (for example, a new security contract), it may not automatically flow into your property management system's CAM recovery pool.
 The expense hits the building's P&L but never appears on tenant statements.

 Fix: Quarterly review of the GL chart of accounts against the recovery pool mapping in your property management system (Yardi, MRI, etc.).